Availability: Undetermined - Enquiries?

 2. Like all photographs on this website, these images were captured following the strict ethical guidelines described in The Wildlife FIRST!
 Principles of Photographer Conduct.
 As such, no baiting or any form of attractant was used and, as always, we attempted to minimize our impact on the ongoing behaviour of the subjects.
 I strongly encourage all wildlife photographers to always put the welfare of their subjects above the value of their photographs.

-3. This image was captured during my Summer in the Southern Great Bear Exploratory Photo Adventure in late August of 2024.
-Each year I offer trips into two different parts of the Great Bear Rainforest as well as two tours into the Khutzeymateen Grizzly Sanctuary (to photograph grizzlies, of course!).
+3. This image was captured during my Grizzlies of the Khutzeymateen Instructional Photo Tour in June of 2024.
+Each year I offer trips into the Great Bear Rainforest as well as tours into the Khutzeymateen Grizzly Sanctuary (to photograph grizzlies, of course!).
 Details about these trips can be found on the Photo Tours page of this website.

-Nikon Z 9 paired with Z Nikkor 400mm f2.8S.
-Hand-held from floating Zodiac inflatable boat.
+Nikon Z9 paired with Z Nikkor 600mm f6.3S.
+Hand-held from a floating Zodiac inflatable boat.
 VR on in Sport mode.
-3D-tracking AF area mode with subject detection set to "Birds" mode.
+3D-tracking AF area mode with subject detection set to "Animal" mode.

 Initial noise reduction and capture sharpening on the .nef (raw) file using the DeepPRIME XD2S algorithm of DXO PhotoLab 8.1 Elite (using the appropriate lens/camera optical module).

-Subsequent adjustments to the adjusted linear DNG file (exported from PhotoLab) and conversion to 16-bit TIFF file (and JPEG files for web use) - including all global and selective adjustments - made using Phase One's Capture One Pro 23 (build 16.4.6).
-In the case of this image the only global adjustment was a slight lifting of the blacks.
+Subsequent adjustments to the adjusted linear DNG file (exported from PhotoLab) and conversion to 16-bit TIFF file (and JPEG files for web use) - including all global and selective adjustments - made using Phase One's Capture One Pro (build 16.4.6).
+In the case of this image the only global adjustments were an overall contrast tweak (using the Levels tool) and a slight reduction in highlights.
 Selective local adjustments performed using Capture One Pro's layers and masking tools.
 In this case numerous small adjustments and minor tweaks were made on 4 separate layers, with most of the tweaks being associated with "exposure balancing" and contrast adjustments (such as adjustments to clarity, highlights, shadows, etc.).
-I also selectively made small colour tweaks to the background with the Color Balance tool.

 Photoshop modifications included insertion of the watermark and/or text.